manuelbl/JavaDoesUSB/test-devices/composite-stm32/README.md

 2. Press the *Boot* button while connecting the board via USB to your computer.
 By pressing the *Boot* button, the device enters bootloader mode.
 3. Verify with `dfu-util --list` that the bootloader is available via USB.
 If not unplug the device and repeat step 2.
 4. Run the below command from the project directory.
 5. Unplug and reconnect the board from your computer.
-The LED should now blink about twice a second.
+Both the power and user LED should be lit and the device should appear as a serial device (aka as COM port on Windows).

 ```
 dfu-util --device 0483:df11 --alt 0 --dfuse-address 0x08000000 --reset --download bin/blackpill-fxxx.bin